DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 pq &= ae - bf - cg - dh \\ &+ (af + be + ch - dg)i \\&+ (ag - bh + ce + df)j \\&+ (ah + bg - cf + de)k
 \end{aligned}$$

-The most famous application of quaternions is that they can be used to represent rotations in three dimensions more effectively and intuitively than other methods, such as rotation matrices or Euler angles.
+The most famous application of quaternions is that they can be used [to represent rotations in three dimensions more effectively and intuitively than other methods, such as rotation matrices or Euler angles](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation).

 Hamilton's crucial discovery to model three-dimensional rotations was not to extend complex numbers to three but to four dimensions.
 During this flash of inspiration, he was walking along the Royal Canal in Dublin, and [immediately carved the basic quaternion equations into the side of Brougham Bridge](https://en.wikipedia.org/wiki/Broom_Bridge).

 # Complex Neural Networks
+# TODO: refer to fig 1.
 First, I'd like to start with a note on training complex neural networks.
 Generally, the papers we discuss here apply backpropagation in its native form (i.e., by using PyTorch's automatic differentiation) and do not consider complex or quaternion derivatives.